 - Plan networked, latticed town and neighbourhood centres around transport hubs

 - Use efficient, cheap public transport: metro, subway, buses, trams, light rail and intercity

 - Promote walking, cycling by design of streets and neighbourhoods

 - Separate local and longer-distance traffic

 - Lots of bikes and bike hire schemes

 - Rickshaws, cargo bikes for people and goods delivery

 - Electric vehicle hire and share schemes.

-- Products designed to be reused and recycled
+- Design products to be reused and recycled

 - Reward waste minimisation and sorting of waste, especially plastics